mm80843/T3.5/docs/Benef/PBN__Benef_1289.md

 # __Reduction of Surface Contamination__

-## Name of the Benefit

-Regular cleaning and sanitization of surfaces reduces the risk of transmission of infectious diseases through contact with contaminated surfaces.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors benefit from improved asset value and tenant satisfaction due to reduced risk of disease transmission and improved hygiene standards.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1456.md)